 INTAKES AND START DATES

-On-campus in Sydney, Brisbane or Melbourne, via online delivery or via blended delivery which combines online study with compulsory on-campus workshops, or a combination of all.
+Blended delivery, which combines online study with compulsory on-campus workshops, or a combination of all.
 You will need to have access to a computer and the internet, study mode availability is subject to unit requirements and trimester enrolments.

 About this course